NASA-Planetary-Science/AmesCAP/docs/source/autoapi/MarsPlot/index.rst

       :staticmethod:

-      Some classes may want to replace a hyphen for minus with the proper unicode symbol (U+2212) for typographical correctness.
+      Some classes may want to replace a hyphen for minus with the proper Unicode symbol (U+2212) for typographical correctness.
 This is a helper method to perform such a replacement when it is enabled via :rc:`axes.unicode_minus`.